-Today, customers have a wide range of options to reach companies: live chat, social media, or the most popular of them all – Email (as affirmed by a 2018 report by Forrester).
+Today, customers have a wide range of options to reach companies: live chat, social media, self-service, or the most popular of them all – Email (as affirmed by a 2018 report by Forrester).

 The report also found that 54% of respondents had used email for reaching out to customer support in the past year.
 Okay, so email-based customer support is critical to businesses – no doubts there.

 Interestingly, as technology advances at a breakneck pace, so do customers’ expectations.
-In a Salesforce survey, 80% of consumers stated that immediate responses from support teams is not just important – it significantly influences their loyalty towards the brand.
+In a Salesforce survey, 80% of consumers stated that immediate responses from support teams are not just important – it significantly influences their loyalty towards the brand.

 And that’s where a powerful customer service ticketing software can help.
 When customer service teams have reliable software to fall back on, they can shift focus to the bigger picture: providing memorable customer experiences.

 But, with a wide range of customer service ticketing software available, choosing the right one for your business can be a challenge.

 And that’s why we’ve put together this guide to help you find the best customer service ticketing software in 2020.

 Let’s dive in.